Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Ask for the support of your family and friends.

-Join a quit-smoking class, or ask your doctor for a referral to a psychologist who specializes in helping people quit smoking.
+Join a quit-smoking class, or ask your health care provider for a referral to a psychologist who specializes in helping people quit smoking.

 After picking a day, mark it in bold letters on a calendar.